emecsthon/faq/README.md

 ### Can I go home during the event?

 Of course, you are free to work or rest as you please. :)

+### Will there be prizes?

+Of course they will be there

 ### Contact any of us if you have more question